rakshitha123/TSForecasting/README.md

 ```

 ## Integration of New Deep Learning Models
-If you want to integrate a new deep learning model (GluonTS based) named "alpha" to our framework, please add new if statements in the method "get_deep_nn_forecasts" in  [experiments/deep_learning_experiments.py](https://github.com/rakshitha123/TSForecasting/blob/master/experiments/deep_learning_experiments.py) as follows:
+If you want to integrate a new deep learning model (GluonTS based) named "alpha" to our framework, please add a new if statement in the method "get_deep_nn_forecasts" in  [experiments/deep_learning_experiments.py](https://github.com/rakshitha123/TSForecasting/blob/master/experiments/deep_learning_experiments.py) as follows:

 ```{r}
 def get_deep_nn_forecasts(dataset_name, lag, input_file_name, method, external_forecast_horizon = None, integer_conversion = False):